pcwchau/notes/JavaScript/React.md

 **Unmounting**

 1. Cleanup: If necessary, any cleanup logic can be performed manually within the function component.
 Then, the component is removed from the DOM.

-It's important to note that function components don't have lifecycle methods like class components do.
-However, you can achieve similar functionality using React Hooks, such as `useState`, `useEffect`, and others.
-Hooks allow you to manage state, perform side effects, and control the component's behavior in a function component.

 ## Props